 - Sticker Bot: Create stickers from pictures.

-If Telegram can make this happen, they will surpass the functionality of all messaging apps, and become the global leader.
+If Telegram can make this happen, it will surpass the functionality of all messaging apps, and become the global leader.
 But, not everyone is buying into this vision.

 Try Out Telegram